-Just like with leadership qualities, some think people either have excellent sales skills by birth or not at all.
-While personality, often seen as an inborn trait, does make it natural for some salespeople to succeed in sales, you can also develop and improve your sales skills using the PeopleKeys' DISC Personality System as a guide.
+Just like with leadership qualities, people think that some either have excellent sales skills by birth or not at all.
+While personality, often seen as an inborn trait, does make it natural for some to succeed in sales, you can also develop and improve your sales skills using the DISC Personality System as a guide.

-Discover how to become successful in sales by mastering the first most important step - prospecting.
+Discover how to become successful in sales by mastering the first, most important step - Prospecting.
 Start your Prospecting Success training now!